 IMPORTANT!
 Asbestos Cement roofs can be very fragile and must only be accessed with caution using the correct weight spreading crawler boards, harnessing, access platforms etc. We are primarily coatings manufacturers NOT Health & Safety advisors and as such we do not offer definitive guidance on "working at height" or "working with asbestos", so we recommend that you consult a competent person or Health & Safety professional for guidance on all aspects (PPE, best practice etc.) before commencing any works.

 Products to Remedy the Problem

-Control Moss, Mildew & Green Mould!
-Kingfisher's Bio-Wash Patio & Roof Cleaner is a moss inhibitor and patio/roof cleaner, dilute with water to make a highly effective surface cleaner and biocidal wash.
+Control Moss, Mildew and Green Mould with this outstanding moss killer for roofs and patios.
+Kingfisher's Biocidal Patio and Roof Cleaner is a moss inhibitor and patio/roof cleaner, dilute with water to make a highly effective Algae, Lichen and Moss Remover.

-Asbestos sealer and primer is a brush or spray applied, polymer primer & ASBESTOS SEALER which binds, seals and repairs old friable asbestos roof sheets, encapsulating harmful dust and fibres.
-Can also be used indoors as it is Non-hazardous
+Asbestos sealer and primer is a brush or spray applied, polymer primer and asbestos sealer which binds, seals and repairs old friable asbestos roof sheets, encapsulating harmful dust and fibres.
+This roof sealant spray can also be used indoors as it is Non-hazardous.